D-D-M-Y/nlp-backend/README.md

 -Incorporates real-time information and content generation through Mistral AI.
 -Open-source and community-driven development.

-## See it in action
-Go to https//openlexica.com to see Open Lexica live.

-## Backend
-Open Lexica's backend is responsible for processing user input, generating content using Mistral AI, performing text preprocessing, and conducting sentiment analysis.
-The backend also includes a file generator to create markdown files for the wiki.

 ## Tokenization
 Text tokenization splits text into meaningful units like words or phrases.
 This is essential for further text processing tasks such as stemming, lemmatization, and part-of-speech (POS) tagging.